Mel0nABC/mlncommander/README.md

 ## Features

-- Rename
+- Copy, move, duplicate and rename actions
+- Create a new directory
 - Create office files: *.docx, *.odt, *.xlsx, *.ods, *.txt, and *.csv
-- Copy
-- Move
-- Create a new directory
 - Duplicate files or folders with a different name
 - Preview images
 - Hotkeys and shortcuts
 - Different native icons of the symbolic type
 - Managing connection loss to network drives, preventing application crashes
 - Compress and decompress with 7zip system
-- Watchdog, monitors changes in browsers, both local and external.
+- Watchdog, monitors changes in browsers, both local and external
+- Favorite directories for each browser
+- Settings to automatically minimize copy, move, duplicate, compress and decompress options

 ## Motivation